Priscilla Susan Bury: Artistic work

 She began to draw plants from the glasshouse at her family home 'Fairfield', and by 1829 had enough studies of lilies and allied plants for publication.
 The 1829 Drawings of lilies, as lithographs by Hullmandel, features her illustrations accompanied by short notes.
 This was modelled on a book, and its publicity materials, by William Roscoe.

-She modeled her proposed book, then tentatively named ‘Drawings of lilies’, on William Roscoe's Mondrian Plants (1824–8), with the plates to be accompanied by brief letterpresses based on her notes and even used Roscoe's book prospectus as a model for her own.
+She modeled her proposed book, then tentatively named ‘Drawings of lilies’, on William Roscoe's Monandrian Plants (1824–8), with the plates to be accompanied by brief letterpresses based on her notes and even used Roscoe's book prospectus as a model for her own.
 In it, she advertised her ‘Drawings of Liliaceous Plants arranged by Botanists in the genera Crinum, Amaryllis, Pancratium …’, to appear in ten numbers, each of five plates to be lithographed by Hullmandel, subscribers paying a guinea a number, others 27s.

 In 1831 Priscilla Bury's drawings began to be published as 'A Selection of Hexandrian Plants', the large (64 cm × 48 cm) plates being engraved by Robert Havell; the work had only seventy-nine subscribers, and it is unlikely that the number produced was much beyond that, accounting for its scarcity, which is noted by both Stafleu and Cowan and Pritzel.
 Fifty-one plates appeared in ten fascicles, the last in 1834, but whether or not the text is Bury's is unclear.
 The plates are fine-grained aquatints, partly printed in color and retouched by hand...
 The published work has been praised as "certainly one of the most effective colour-plate folios of its period".

 The engraving was entrusted to the Londoner Robert Havell, engraver of the John James Audubon (1785-1851) plates.
 The book was carried out in aquatint and the 350 plant drawings painted in part by hand.

 The subscribers to this large folio numbered only 79, mostly from the Lancashire region, Audubon being one of them.

 Her later work after 1836 consisted of eight plates for Maund and Henslow's The Botanist and photographs of her drawings were included in Figures of Remarkable Forms of Polycystins, or Allied Organisms, in the Barbados Chalk deposit in 1860–1861, followed by new expanded editions in 1865 and 1869.
 The fossils had been collected by John Davy and prepared for microscopy by Christopher Johnson of Lancaster.